Each year, more than 3 million cases of child abuse are reported in the United States. The numbers are sobering. But what can be done to prevent it?

 - truancy from school or incomplete homework

-If you believe a child is being harmed or see evidence of child abuse, report your suspicions to the local police or the Child Protective Services department.
+If you believe a child is being harmed or see evidence of child abuse, report your suspicions to the local police or the Child Protective Services department immediately.

 What can be done to prevent child abuse

-Knowing the signs and taking action to report suspected abuse is step one in preventing further abuse.
+Knowing the signs and taking action to document and report suspected abuse is step one in preventing further abuse.
 But how can you prevent it from happening in the first place?

 The most important steps take place within the family.
 As a parent, it’s important to recognize your own behavior and remain in control of your emotions.